lachho/blog/content/setting-up-for-success/linkedin.md

 ---
-title: "LinkedIn"
+title: "Unlocking LinkedIn to its full Potential"
-summary: "Optimise your LinkedIn profile for professional success."
+summary: "Optimise your LinkedIn and get noticed by professionals."
 tags: ["linkedin", "networking", "social media"]
 ---
 In my opinion LinkedIn is overrated.
 This should be one of your last priorities, as everything else is way more important (resume, cover letter, interview skills, actual experience).
 If you are in a time crunch, leave this for last.